ravishetyePersonal/modeldb/webapp/client/README.md

 ### `yarn start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-Note, that you should run proxy-server from the root directory and set .env variables in the root directory before using of the app
+Note that you should run `proxy-server` from the root directory and set `.env` variables in the root directory before using of the app.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn test:CI`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn lint`

-Check code by TSLint with rules tslint.json
+Check code by TSLint with rules `tslint.json`.

 ### `yarn pretty`

-Run prettier for code formatting
+Run prettier for code formatting.

 ### `yarn lint-fix`

-Fixes linting errors for select rules
+Fixes linting errors for select rules.

 ### `yarn check-types`

-Run typescript for checking types
+Run typescript for checking types.

 ### `yarn eject`